Request More Information

 Infrared is a low-energy form of electromagnetic radiation, allowing it to penetrate through the skin’s deep layers without damaging it.
 This makes it safe, non-invasive, non-radioactive, and painless.
 Infrared therapy is an innovative method with proven efficacy.

-It is a natural method to help relieve conditions such as muscle pain, injury, and arthritis, just to name a few.
+It is a natural method to help relieve muscle pain, injury, and arthritis, to name a few.

-Infrared therapy has many functions in the human body, and this is why it makes sense for it to be used in our saunas.
+Infrared therapy has many functions in the human body, and this is why it makes sense for it to be used in each iCRYO infrared sauna.
 These roles include:

 So, What Is An Infrared Sauna?